zcyh147/xypyutil/README.md

 # kkpyutil
-Personal utility functions and classes frequently used by daily Python work.
+Personal utility functions and classes frequently used by myself for daily Python work.

+It does not necessarily benefit everybody, but I hope it may occasionally shed light on some issues you may have in your own work.